corth-lang/Corth/standards.md

         ...

-- It is recommended to split the lines of behaviour so that no line depends to another (or, the dependency is minimalized).
+- It is recommended to split the lines of behaviour so that no line depends on another (or the dependency is minimalized).
 This way it is easy to see which command generates values and which one uses that value.

         ...